phalcon-orphanage/docs/docs/en/3.1/tutorial-rest.md

 <a name='deleting-data'></a>
 ## Deleting Data
 The data delete is similar to update.
-The `id` passed as parameter indicates what robot must be deleted:
+The `id` passed as parameter indicates what robot must be deleted [File: `index.php`]:

 ```php
 <?php